aaronshawcsh/grading-assist/USAGE_INSTRUCTIONS.md

     students undoubtedly missing the assignment submission, which makes Moodle not<br>
     generate a submission folder for graders to download.

-7. It then cleans up the temporary requirements, such as text files holding all the student feedback folder names and student feedback file names.
-Graders are encouraged to manually delete these files (in case the program fails to do so) if an exception is encountered during runtime.
+7. It then cleans up the temporary requirements, such as text files holding all the student<br>
+feedback folder names and student feedback file names.
+Graders are encouraged to<br>
+manually delete these files (in case the program fails to do so) if an exception is<br>
+encountered during runtime.